photo credit: Andrea Bakacs

 Sarah Hall is an honorary fellow of Aberystwyth University and the University of Cumbria, and a fellow of the Civitella Ranieri Foundation (2007).
 She is a member of the Royal Society of Literature.
 She has judged a number of prestigious literary awards and prizes.
+She has received the American Academy of Arts and Letters EM Forster Award.
 She has tutored for the Faber Academy, The Guardian, the Arvon Foundation, and has taught creative writing in a variety of establishments in the UK and abroad.
 Sarah currently lives in Norwich, Norfolk.

 Introduction & News |